kurianbenoy/kurianbenoy-website/_posts/2021-04-11-JavascriptPromises.md

 ---

 I was working on building [Camunda- formio Tasklist](https://github.com/kurianbenoy-aot/camunda-formio-tasklist-vue) as part of my work.
-In Javascript, lot of people use axios library to work with fetching data from APIs.
-There are lot of other ways also to fetch data like Ajax calls, using fetch API etc.
+In Javascript ecosystem, a lot of folks use axios library to work with fetching data from APIs.
+There are lot of other ways also to fetch data like Ajax calls, using fetch API etc as well.

 So let me talk you about my problem.
-I wrote the below snipped to fetch a GET request data on passing the API url, parametrised data, token which I am passing will return the data.
+I wrote the below snipped to fetch a GET request API data on passing the API url, parametrised data, token which I am passing will return the data.

 ```javascript